 Sue Dunkley - Erewash Borough Council

-Sue has worked in local government for 35 years, 33 of those with Erewash Borough Council.
+Sue has worked in local government for over 35 years, most of those with Erewash Borough Council.
 The civic office is a ‘one-man band’ and as well as looking after the civic heads on a daily basis, she is responsible for organising all civic events for the authority which includes three active twinnings.
 She also offers administrative support to all members of the borough council and

 assists in the electoral services department as and when required.”